seL4/website/Contribute/git-conventions.md

 * Capitalise the subject line.
 * Avoid ending the subject line in a full stop.
 * Use the imperative mood in the subject line.
+* Check the repository history if it uses any obvious tagging conventions.
+  Follow them if it does.
 * Follow this with a blank line, then a summary of why the changes are required, and if non-trivial, how they achieve their purpose.
 * Wrap the body at 72 characters.